mjauvo/LoanSharking/README.md

 ### Debts

 The database stores the debts with their interest rates, dates that the debts were obtained, due dates and dates when the debts were paid.
 If the customer is unable to pay in full, the payment is recorded and the debt is updated.

+### Godfathers

+The database stores the name, the address, the nickname and the contact info of the loan sharking crime bosses.

 ### Goons